-Expenses in Q1 of fiscal 2021 were higher than expenses in previous quarters as the Company incurred higher exploration costs than in previous quarters:
+Expenses for the three months ended December 31, 2020 were higher than expenses in previous quarters as the Company incurred higher exploration costs than in previous quarters:

-- The Company elected to participate in the 2020 exploration program on the Kinsley Mountain property and paid its proportionate share of the 2020 cash call of US\$313,131. - The Company began a drilling program at the Coronado property in November 2020.
+- The Company elected to participate in the 2020 exploration program on the Kinsley Mountain property and paid its proportionate share of the 2020 cash call of \$416,318 (US\$313,131). - The Company began a drilling program at the Coronado property in November 2020.